IceBerge421/markdown-cv/index.md

 ## Academic Appointments

 `2024-Present`
-__Assistant Professor of Experimental Game Design__<br>Interim Director of the Game Development Certificate<br>Media and Technology Studies Program & Department of Women & Gender Studies at The University of Alberta.
+__Assistant Professor of Experimental Game Design__<br>Co-Director of the Game Development Certificate<br>Media and Technology Studies Program & Department of Women & Gender Studies at The University of Alberta.

 ---